 In a review by Koea and Shaw,14 a history of neck radiation was found in 1.4% of their parathyroid carcinoma cases.
 This review also demonstrated a possible geographic distribution with an incidence of 1% in the United States and 5% in Japan and Italy of all patients with hyperparathyroidism;15 however, it is unclear if the higher incidence in Japan and Italy is due to differentiation of disease susceptibility or due to a different diagnosing criteria.4

-Parathyroid carcinoma arises usually from normal parenchymal cells of ...
+Parathyroid carcinoma arises usually from ...